HaleyDchuk/Haley-Danylchuk/README.md

 - pulls the whole site together, makes it more visually appealing and easy to navigate
 - do not have a specific Bootstrap theme in mind yet
+- homepage carousel from Cluster - Creative Portfolio Template
+- use bootstrap grid feature to style the forms

 (4 points) Perform client side form validation using custom JavaScript
 - errors
+- each page, kayaking, backpacking, and destinations has its own js file that does not let the user add to a form if all of the fields are not filled out

+(1 point) Google Maps
+- uses API to display a map of the destination of the month

+(1 point) Weather API
+- displays the current temperature and current humidity of the destination of the month